Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 Try to Do Something Else While You Ride

 Anyone else remember those kinky video clips of someone trying to read aloud while someone went down on them?
-You can adapt this concept for use with your sex machine.
+You can adapt this concept for use with your ride-on sex machine.
 Try reading aloud, reciting lines, or performing a memory task while you ride the toy and gradually increase the intensity, and see how long you can last.

 This is particularly fun if you combine it with power exchange.
 Perhaps the submissive partner gets punished when they make a mistake?

-Combine Your Sex Machine with Other Toys
+Combine Your Ride-On Sex Machine with Other Toys

 I already said in my review that my favourite way to use the VVD Rider Desire ride-on sex machine is to use it without any of the internal attachments it comes with.
 As more of a clitoral stimulation gal than a penetration lover, that’s just what feels best to me.